How to Get the Best Results From Paperwhites

 2. Extend the show by planting several batches of bulbs.
 You can do all the planting in one day and then store the pre-planted pots in a cool, dark place.
-When you are ready to start a new batch of bulbs, just bring out one of the pots and add water.
+When you are ready to start a new batch of bulbs, just bring out a pot and add water.

-3. Grow paperwhites in water rather than soil.
-It works just as well, and weighing the bulbs down with stones helps keep the flowers from tipping over.
-Washed gravel works fine, as do marble chips, polished river stones, tumbled glass or even marbles.
+3. Try growing paperwhites in water rather than soil.
+It works just as well.
+Use stones to anchor the bulbs and keep the flowers from tipping over.
+Washed gravel works well, as do marble chips, polished river stones, tumbled glass or even marbles.
 Only the bottom half of the bulb needs to be covered with stones.
 As the bulb's roots grow, they will spread out under and around the stones.

 4. Paperwhite bulbs can sense the presence of water.
-If you are growing the bulbs in water rather than soil, add only enough water to almost, but not quite touches the bottoms of the bulbs.
-When the roots sprout, they will reach down into the water.
+If you are growing the bulbs in water rather than soil, add only enough water to almost, but not quite touch the bottom of the bulbs.
+Once the roots sprout, they will reach down into the water.
 If water is in direct contact with the bulbs, they will soften and begin to rot.